-Lieutenant Murphy, the leader of a Navy SEAL squad, was killed during a fierce battle against the Taliban on a remote mountainside in the Kongeral Valley of Afghanistan on 28 June 2005.
-The first to receive the nation's highest military honor for service in Afghanistan, Lieutenant Murphy was also the first naval officer to earn the medal since the Vietnam War.
-Honored for his courage and leadership in the face of certain death, he is now the subject of Naval Special Warfare courses on leadership, and a guided-missile destroyer, naval base, school, post office, ball park, and hospital emergency room have all been named in his honor.
+Lt.Michael Patrick Murphy, a Navy SEAL, earned the Medal of Honor on 28 June 2005 for his bravery during a fierce fight with the Taliban in the remote mountains of eastern Afghanistan.
+The first to receive the nation's highest military honor for service in Afghanistan, Lt.
+Murphy was also the first naval officer to earn the medal since the Vietnam War, and the first SEAL to be honored posthumously.
+A young man of great character, he is the subject of Naval Special Warfare courses on character and leadership, and an Arleigh Burke-class guided missile destroyer, naval base, school, post office, ball park, and hospital emergency room have been named in his honor.

 A bestselling book by the sole survivor of Operation Red Wings, Marcus Luttrell, has helped make Lt.
 Murphy's SEAL team's fateful encounter with the Taliban one of the Afghan war's best known engagements.
 Published on the 5th anniversary of the engagement, SEAL of Honor also tells the story of that fateful battle, but it does so from a very different perspective being focused on the life of Lt.
 Murphy.
 This biography uses his heroic action during this deadly firefight in Afghanistan, as a window on his character and attempts to answer why Lt.
 Murphy readily sacrificed his life for his comrades.
 SEAL of Honor is the story of a young man, who was noted by his peers for his compassion and for his leadership being guided by an extraordinary sense of duty, responsibility, and moral clarity.